 SOBERANIA AND CHAGRES NATIONAL PARKS

 Arriving in Panama City in the evening, we will transfer straight to the Radisson Summit Hotel for a stay of five nights.
 Here we are at the edge of the rainforest on the banks of the Panama Canal and just 20 minutes from the city!

 The engineers who built the Panama Canal realised that it was vital to protect the surrounding forest.
 The trees regulate the flow of water and prevent the canal from silting up during the rainy season, while the system of locks relies on a steady supply of fresh water for its operation.
 The Soberania National Park was created to protect this forest and the result is the best preserved and most accessible lowland rainforest in Central America.
-Here we have the opportunity to observe birds in the canopy at eye level from an observation tower.
+Here we have the opportunity to observe the stunning Blue Cotinga at eye level from an observation tower.
 Numerous hummingbirds including the White-necked Jacobin, Black-throated Mango and Violet-bellied all visit feeders at the Rainforest Discovery Centre.

-Access to the national park is along the prestigious Pipeline Road.
+Access to the national park is along the celebrated Pipeline Road.
 Many forest species have become accustomed to the presence of people here and show well on the trailside.
 We will go in search of Purple-throated Fruitcrows, Black-breasted Puffbirds, Whooping Motmots, Golden-collared Manakins, Slaty-tailed Trogons and Cinnamon Woodpeckers.
 The presence of an ant swarm, with its attendant birds, provides one of the highpoints of Neotropical birding.
-The mixed species flocks may include Black-faced Antthrush, Bicoloured Antbird, Spotted Antbird, Ocellated Antbird, Northern Barred Woodcreeper and Greater Ani.
+The mixed species flocks may include Black-faced Antthrush, Bicoloured Antbird, Spotted Antbird, Ocellated Antbird, Northern Barred Woodcreeper and Kentucky Warbler.

-We will visit wetlands in the area, where we have a good chance of seeing Boat-billed Heron, Rufescent Tiger-heron, Agami Heron, White-throated Crake, Grey-necked Wood-rail and Lesser Kiskadee.
+At a variety of wetlands in the area we have a good chance of seeing Boat-billed Heron, Rufescent Tiger-heron, Grey-necked Wood-rail, Greater Ani and Lesser Kiskadee.

-A short drive from our hotel will take us to some dry forest at Chagres National Park where we can look for the common but secretive Rosy Thrush-tanager, as well as Lance-tailed Manakin, Rufous-and-white Wren, Crimson-backed Tanager and the endemic Yellow-green Tyrannulet.
-Various mammals are likely to be seen such as Two-toed and Three-toed Sloth, Geoffroy’s Tamarin, Agouti, Coati, Mantled Howler Monkey and Northern Tamandua.
+A short drive from our hotel will take us to some dry forest at Chagres National Park where we can look for the common but secretive Rosy Thrush-tanager, as well as Lance-tailed Manakin, White-necked Puffbird, Rufous-and-white Wren, White-bellied Antbird and the endemic Yellow-green Tyrannulet.
+The various mammals likely to be seen include Two-toed and Three-toed Sloth, Geoffroy’s Tamarin, Agouti, Coati, Mantled Howler Monkey and Northern Tamandua.

-On day six, we will drive the short distance to the domestic airport, then take a morning flight to David.
-From here it’s just a 90 minute drive up to Bambito, on the edge of Volcan Baru National Park.
+On day six, after a morning’s birding near our hotel, we will take a flight to David.
+It’s then just a 90 minute drive up to our next hotel on the edge of Volcan Baru National Park.

 At 11,411 feet above sea level, the dormant Volcan Baru dominates the western province of Chiriqui.
 The Western Highlands, along with neighbouring Costa Rica, harbours many species of bird that are found only in this region.
-Four nights at the excellent Casa Grande Resort in Bambito will give us a great opportunity to explore the cloud forest which cloaks this mountain.
+Four nights at the excellent Casa Grande Resort in Bambito will give us a great opportunity to explore the verdant cloud forest which cloaks the surrounding mountains.

-We will find a new range of birds here including Long-tailed Silky-flycatcher, Ruddy Treerunner, Buffy Tufted-cheek, Flame-throated Warbler, Collared Whitestart, Black-cheeked Warbler, Sooty-capped Bush-tanager and Yellow-thighed Finch.
+We will find a whole new range of birds here including Long-tailed Silky-flycatcher, Ruddy Treerunner, Buffy Tufted-cheek, Flame-throated Warbler, Collared Whitestart, Black-cheeked Warbler, Sooty-capped Bush-tanager and Yellow-thighed Finch.
 The forest resounds to the hauntingly beautiful songs of Black-faced Solitaires and Ruddy-capped Nightingale-thrushes.
 We also have a great chance of seeing the world’s most beautiful bird, the Resplendent Quetzal.
 Hummingbirds are a feature of this mountain.
 White-throated Mountain-gem, Magnificent Hummingbird, Magenta-throated Woodstar, Scintillant Hummingbird and Volcano Hummingbird are all likely.
 Skulkers such as Wrenthrush and Silver-throated Tapaculo can prove trickier to observe.

-At a nearby farm, shade-grown coffee plantations have plenty of large trees in which numerous birds can be seen, including Flame-coloured Tanager, Cherrie’s Tanager and Elegant Euphonia.
-Migrant warblers from North America are found in good numbers: Golden-winged, Blackburnian, Bay-breasted, Chestnut-sided, Tennessee and Mourning Warblers are all easier to see here than on their breeding grounds.
+At a nearby farm, shade-grown coffee plantations offer a good habitat in which numerous birds can be seen, including the localised and recently split Chiriqui Yellowthroat.
+Migrant wood-warblers from North America are found in good numbers: Golden-winged, Blackburnian, Bay-breasted, Chestnut-sided, Tennessee and Mourning Warblers are all easier to see here than on their breeding grounds.

 SANTIAGO AND SANTA FE

-On day 12 we will drive east to Santiago, stopping en route at the coastal resort of Las Lajas were we have a good chance of finding the endemic Veraguan Mango.
+On day 12 we head east to Santiago, stopping at the coastal resort of Las Lajas to seek out the endemic Veraguan Mango.

 From Santiago, we will have a full day in the highlands of Santa Fe.
-Here, the birdlife has a distinctly Caribbean flavour, with Emerald, Speckled and Crimson-collared Tanagers, Black-thighed Grosbeaks, the tiny Snowcap hummingbird and Caribbean slope endemic the Lattice-tailed Trogon all likely.
-Birds like the enigmatic Sunbittern, Ornate Hawk Eagle, Black-crowned Antpitta and Yellow-eared Toucanet and the Blue-and-gold Tanager are all highly sought after possibilities.
+Here, the birdlife has a distinctly Caribbean flavour, with Emerald, Speckled and Crimson-collared Tanagers, Black-faced Grosbeaks, the tiny Snowcap hummingbird and Caribbean slope endemic, the Lattice-tailed Trogon, all likely.
+Birds like the enigmatic Sunbittern, Ornate Hawk Eagle, Black-crowned Antpitta, Yellow-eared Toucanet and the Blue-and-gold Tanager are all highly sought-after possibilities.

 Two nights at Santiago will also give us time to visit Las Macanas Marshes, home to thousands of Blue-winged Teals, and hundreds of Great Egrets, Little Blue Herons, Glossy Ibis and other wetland birds.
 Occasionally we have seen Caspian Tern, Wood Stork and Roseate Spoonbill here.
-The surrounding lowlands are good for Savannah Hawks, Lesser Yellow-headed Vulture and other raptors.
+The surrounding lowlands are good for Savannah Hawks, Lesser Yellow-headed Vulture, Northern Harrier and other raptors.

 EL VALLE DE ANTON

 The hills above El Valle are home to the unusual White-tipped Sicklebill, a hummingbird which is attracted to flowering heliconias.
-This is also a great place to search for Orange-bellied Trogon, White Hawk, Blue-throated Toucanet, Brown-billed Scythebill, Tufted Flycatcher and Silver-throated Tanager.
+This is also a great place to search for Orange-bellied Trogon, White Hawk and Spot-crowned Barbet.

-On day 15 we will then drive two hours east to Panama City, arriving in good time for our evening flight home.
+After lunch on day 15 we will then drive two hours to Panama City, arriving in good time for our evening flight home.